GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step04/Tutorial.rst

 In this tutorial, we set up a multiphase, multicomponent test case (see :ref:`CompositionalMultiphaseFlow`).
 The permeability field corresponds to the two bottom layers (layers 84 and 85) of the SPE10 test case.
-The thermodynamic behavior of the fluid mixture is specified using a simple immiscible (Dead-Oil) model.
+The thermodynamic behavior of the fluid mixture is specified using a simple immiscible two-phase (Dead-Oil) model.
-Injection and production are performed using boundary conditions.
+Injection and production are simulated using boundary conditions.

 **Objective**